Pandemic (Cook novel)

 Pandemic is a 2018 medical thriller novel by Robin Cook.
 The book centers around the molecule called CRISPR/Cas9, which can be custom-tailored to find and alter genes in living organisms.

 Plot

-A seemingly healthy woman with a transplanted heart suffers from acute respiratory distress and dies on the New York subway.
+A seemingly healthy woman with a transplanted heart has acute respiratory distress and dies on the New York subway.
 Jack Stapleton, a medical examiner and a character frequently appearing in Cook's novels, does the autopsy and suspects that the death could be due to a flu-like virus.
 While investigating the mysterious heart transplant of the dead woman, he discovers a larger conspiracy.
 He meets Wei Zao, a Chinese billionaire businessman who holds a double Ph.D. in molecular biology and genetics.
 Further cases of flu-like virus are reported in many other parts of the world and Jack determines to stop the pandemic from spreading.